Fighting—and Winning—Above Your Company’s Weight Class

 As companies grow larger, they increasingly adopt formal processes to cope with their size.
 They grow layers and layers of bureaucracy.
 They get slower, less nimble.
 It’s difficult for them to make decisions quickly, and most decisions need management approval, a process that can take far longer than many customers want to wait.
 Because large corporations are so process-driven as opposed to being agile and flexible, they have a tough time being perceived as caring and providing personal attention.

 That weakness is your strength.
-Your size means there is no bureaucracy, no red tape preventing you from making changes to help your customers.
+Your size means there is no bureaucracy, no red tape preventing you from changing to help your customers.
 You sell speed and agility by explaining—with examples—to your client how responsive you can be.
 You emphasize that the decisions that are required for meeting their needs will be made locally, by the very people who serve them, instead of some office located thousands of miles away.

 Your large competitor says, “We have 4,000 offices and 22,000 employees worldwide.”
 You say, “If you have a problem or need something changed, I am the only number you will have to dial.
 You won’t have to call anyone else.”

-2. Differentiate your skill set.
+2. Differentiate your skillset.

 As lumbering giants grow ever more process-oriented, they usually sell “how” they do what they do.
 You create a tremendous advantage by selling the “why” of what you do instead.
 They say, “We use this process to produce this result.”
 You say, “The industry believes that this process is effective.
 We have found that by doing X, Y and Z differently, we help our clients produce a better result.”